Lowyck History, Family Crest & Coats of Arms

 Early History of the Lowyck family

 This web page shows only a small excerpt of our Lowyck research.
-Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1359, 1457, 1462, 1508, 1558 and 1605 are included under the topic Early Lowyck History in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) covering the years 1352, 1640, 1633, 1423, 1457, 1462, 1508, 1558, 1605 and 1649 are included under the topic Early Lowyck History in all our PDF Extended History products and printed products wherever possible.

 Lowyck Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Tower, Towers, Toure, Toures, Lowick, Lofwick and others.

 Early Notables of the Lowyck family (pre 1700)

 More information is included under the topic Early Lowyck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lowyck family to Ireland

 Some of the Lowyck family moved to Ireland, but this topic is not covered in this excerpt.

 Another 32 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lowyck family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Lowyck name or one of its variants: Joane Tower who settled in Virginia in 1670; John Tower settled in Boston Massachusetts in 1637; John Tower settled in New England with five children in 1641.